 The first known dentures were used by ancient Egyptians around 1500 BC.
 These prostheses were made from human teeth that were held together by gold wire.
+These were replacing only a few teeth as the copper wire anchored to adjacent teeth.

 In 700 BC, Etruscans began creating dentures out of human or animal teeth.
 As you can imagine, these appliances deteriorated rather quickly.
 However, they remained popular well into the 1800s.